 In addition, landlords must disclose any of the following pre-existing conditions affecting habitability to potential renters:

-- Methamphetamine manufacturing (notice from health inspector) – for any rental property that has been inspected by a health inspector and found to have been used for the manufacture of methamphetamines, the landlord must provide a copy of the health inspector’s notice and order to vacate the premises to all current and potential renters (who have already submitted a rental application for the property).
+- Methamphetamine Manufacturing – A notice shall be provided from a health inspector for any rental property that has been inspected and found to be used for the manufacture of methamphetamines.
+The landlord must provide a copy of the health inspector’s notice and order to vacate the premises to all current and potential renters (who have already submitted a rental application for the property).

 The tenant has the right to request that their landlord make repairs should any unexpected issue affecting habitability comes up.

-- Landlord access – Tenants are required to give landlords access to the property to make necessary repairs.
+- Landlord Access – Tenants are required to give landlords access to the property to make necessary repairs, landlords are only allowed to enter the premises during business hours of 8am and 5pm on weekdays (unless there is an emergency).
 However, a landlord must give tenants at least 24 hours’ written notice unless:

 - The tenant is home at the time and allows the landlord entry.

 - There’s an oral agreement between the landlord and the tenant regarding when the landlord will be accessing the property to make repairs.